nolanwinsman/UndergradJobHuntHandbook/docs/programming_outside_of_school.md

 ---

+I am a big believer that you need to do some amount of programming outside of your classes.
+I don't think you need to do 1000+ Leetcode questions and build six full stack applications, but you need to do something.
+Even if you make straight A's in all your classes, if you graduate with zero extra coding done, you're gonna have a difficult time finding a job.

+## Find the Fun in Programming

 Some people seem to say you need to grind programming outside of your classes.
 I don't think this is the case at all, but doing a bit of coding outside of school can have massive benefits and is one of the best ways to stand out from other applicants.
 As for what programming you should work on, that's really up to you.
 I do not recommend picking super difficult and time consuming projects.
 For instance, while a 100 hour project that does some advanced analysis of something displays it on a website would be impressive, the average student is either going to give up, or not finish the project in time to put on your resume or discuss in interviews.

+For me, I tried my best to find the fun in programming.
+I did what I enjoyed and what I found intersting.
+For instance recently I have gotten into learning Neovim and customizing my nvim configuration.
+This has been such a blast and has reignited my excitedment for development.

 The best programming you can do outside of school is whatever interests you and you actually commit to doing.
 For me, I wrote a ton of [Python](https://www.python.org/) and [Shell](https://www.tutorialspoint.com/unix/unix-what-is-shell.htm) scripts to automate random things.
 This is the programming I enjoyed.
 Sure it might have been more beneficial to learn another language, but I really enjoyed writing [Python](https://www.python.org/).
+I remember an older classment told me I should do something new and different.
+While there's a lot of value in that advice he gave me, I was just having so much fun with the development I was doing.

+To really hammer in the point that I recommend coding what you find fun.
+One of my classmates spent probably 1000+ hours developing Minecraft mods.
+There's an argument that he could have spent that time doing more "corporate" development, he did what he enjoyed and he's one of the best programmers I know.

+### What Development to do Outside of School to Increase your Hireability

 ### Project Ideas